Anu Turpeinen, PhD

 Good nutrition plays a vital role in ensuring optimal growth and overall wellbeing in infants and toddlers.
-Complex lipids naturally occurring in milk, such as phospholipids, show promise in enhancing brain development, cognitive functions, immune responses and intestinal health.
+Complex lipids naturally occurring in milk, such as phospholipids, show promise in enhancing brain development and intestinal health.

 We Valio experts have years of experience studying the health benefits of different dietary fats.
 In this blog, I break down in detail why phospholipids are so important in early childhood.

 While the importance of phospholipids has been known since the 1900s, scientific evidence of their benefits during the early years of life has been growing steadily.
 Research has revealed that infants fed on breast milk, which naturally contains phospholipids, have better cognitive function than formula-fed infants.

 We at Valio are working towards bringing formula milk one step closer to breast milk — by increasing the phospholipid content in infant formula.

 The milk fat globule membrane (MFGM) in cow’s milk is a good natural source of complex lipids.
 In fact, the phospholipid composition of cow’s milk MFGM is closer to that of breast milk when compared to plant sources of phospholipids such as soy.

 MFGM has been the focus of intensive research during the last decade.
 Apart from phospholipids, MFGM also contains other complex lipids such as gangliosides and sphingomyelins as well as bioactive proteins.
 All of these may play an important role in infant development.

 Valio’s Nutrition Research Manager Anu Turpeinen fills you in on the importance of phospholipids in early life and how they can be used in food manufacturing to develop new products and enter new markets.